weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 <img src="images/deploy.png" style="width:100%; border:1em solid #32324b;" />
 <p></p>

-Continuous Delivery (CD) with Weave Flux manages change between your container registry, where typically your Continuous Integration (CI) system pushes or builds a Docker container image, and where the version control system keeps track of your Kubernetes manifests.
-Flux tracks and acts on the changes between these systems without you having to disassemble and reassemble your infrastructure each time a new feature is added to your app.
+Continuous Delivery with Weave Flux manages change between your container registry, where your CI system pushes or builds a Docker container image, and your version control system that keeps track of your Kubernetes manifests.
+Flux tracks and acts on changes between these systems without you having to disassemble and reassemble your infrastructure each time a new feature is added to your app.

 ##A Video Overview